This page is currently under active development and may contain incomplete content or experience instability.

 Profitability Timeline:

-We expect to reach break-even around 2028 and achieve positive net income in 2029.
+We project to reach break-even around Q4 2028 and aim to achieve positive net income by 2029, subject to market conditions and execution.
 Operating losses will peak in 2026-2027 as we scale R&D ahead of revenue.
 By 2030, with substantial revenue and scale benefits, net margins could reach 20-25%.

 Funding Plan